krishanthisera/TechChallengeApp/readme.md

 ![Pipeline](https://i.ibb.co/ZShf60K/Servian-pipe.png)

 ##### Jenkins Dependencies
-Jenkins required plugins:
+Required plugins for Jenkins:
 - [Kubernetes plugin for Jenkins](https://github.com/jenkinsci/kubernetes-plugin)
 - [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin)
 - [Blue Ocean [Optional for better visualisation]](https://github.com/jenkinsci/blueocean-plugin)

 Apart from that, the Kubernetes Plugin for Jenkins should be configured.
-In most cases, Kubernetes cluster config file should be provided to Jenkins to create and manage Kubernetes cluster resource.
-Note that, It also can be done via a Kubernetes Service Account and Role Binding
+In most cases, Kubernetes cluster config file should be provided to Jenkins to create and manage Kubernetes resources.
+Note that, this can be also done via a Kubernetes Service Account and Role Binding. <br>
 <br>To retrieve the kube-config file,
 ```sh
 $ # cd into the Terraform directory